- Submissions should contribute to scholarship in new, creative, and engaging ways, rather than just providing an overview of previous scholarly work.

 - Submissions that are literature reviews or summaries of the work of others are unlikely to be published in Aletheia.

 - Send your submission at any time!
 If accepted, a submission will be published in the next available issue after it has been fully reviewed and prepared for publication.

 - Submitted manuscripts should contain only the unpublished work of undergraduate authors.
 Additional authors may be included, but the bulk of the work must have been accomplished by undergraduate authors.
 All authors should have contributed substantially to the work.
 Permission to publish will be required from all authors on the final, accepted manuscript.

 - All work should be free from falsehood, fabricated or misleading data, plagiarism, or any form of dishonest scholarship.

 - Authors assume responsibility for securing permission to publish any copyrighted material, including figures, tables, and other visuals, that are cited in the manuscript.

-- Submit all manuscripts electronically to email@example.com.
+- Send all submissions electronically to email@example.com.

 - An abstract should be included in the manuscript.
 Abstracts should be 250 words or less.
 Abstracts should contain complete references when citing the work of others.

 - Titles should be comprehensible to a general audience.
 Also provide a running title of not more than 50 characters (including spaces).

 - Include four to six keywords to aid in indexing and searching.
 Avoid obscure acronyms or abbreviations.
 Editors reserve the right to replace key words.

 - Manuscripts should be typed in 12 pt.
 Times New Roman font (if other fonts are needed for special symbols, please include a note as to which fonts were used so we can be sure to correctly match them), with left-justified text in one column on 8.5″ by 11″ pages, with 1″ margins on all sides.

 - All manuscript pages should be numbered in the upper right corner.